 Water that is colder than room temperature is great for a few things.

-Cold water forces our bodies to work extra hard to warm the water up inside of us.
+- Weight loss: Cold water forces our bodies to work extra hard to warm the water up inside of us.
 You may not realize it, but drinking a cold glass of water can burn up to 8 calories.
 For this reason, many people recommend cold water for people who are trying to lose weight.
+Any bit counts right?

-Cold water also tends to taste better than lukewarm water.
+- Taste: This is a big one as cold water also tends to taste better than room temp or even hot water.
 Because hydration is an important part of one’s overall health, drinking cold water is much better than drinking no water at all.
 If you struggle to get through the recommended 8 glasses of water a day, try drinking ice cold water rather than the less appealing lukewarm water.

 Is warm water ever a good option?